iddiya/Hangman/README.txt

-Name of Program : main.cpp.c
+Name of Program : main.cpp
 As you all know, Hangman Game is a very famous word quiz program.
 When a word is given, it's given a blank space as long as the word length, and the player guesses the word by saying the alphabet one by one.
 I made it more difficult and difficult.
 This Demon Hangman is a specialized program for people to misspell words.